 Chateau La Tour Figeac Vineyards, Terroir, Grapes, Winemaking

-To produce the wine of Chateau La Tour Figeac, the grapes are whole berry fermented in a combination of stainless steel and open top, large, oak tanks with a 30-day cuvaison.
-Microbullage is preformed under the cap.
-Malolactic fermentation takes place in barrel.
+To produce the wine of Chateau La Tour Figeac, the grapes are whole berry fermented in a combination of stainless steel and open-top, large, oak tanks with a 30-day cuvaison.
+Microbullage is performed under the cap.
+Malolactic fermentation takes place in barrels.
 The wine is aged in 50% new French oak barrels for an average of 18 months with the wine aging on its lees for a portion of that time.
+A portion of the grapes are whole-bunch vinified, meaning the fruits and stems are vinified together.

 There is a second wine, L’Esquisse de La Tour Figeac.
 Stephane Derenoncourt consults the estate and his charming wife, Christine Derenoncourt, is the director of Chateau La Tour Figeac.
 In 2000, Chateau La Tour Figeac produced an experimental 100% Merlot wine that was never made again.